AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 At this point, your application is ready to test our Semantic Kernel implementation to get completions generated by Azure OpenAI Service.
 Let's run our application and test it.

-1. Return to the terminal and run it using **dotnet run**.
+1. Back in our terminal, start the application using **dotnet run**.

     ```bash
     dotnet run
     ```

-1. Visual Studio Code launches the in-tool simple browser again with the web application running.
+1. Use `CTRL + click` to open the .NET Aspire dashboard.
+Once the dashboard loads, click the link to open our chat application.

 1. Let's test our new completions implementation.
-Type in a new question, `What is the most expensive bike?`.
+In a new chat session, type in the question, `What is the most expensive bike?`.
 This time the AI assistant should respond with "24K Gold Extreme Mountain Bike" priced at $1 million, and some additional information.

-1. Close the terminal.
+1. Close the web browser and end the process in the terminal by entering `CTRL + C`.

 <details>
     <summary>Is your application not working or throwing exceptions?
 Click here to compare your code against this example.</summary>